sushil2601/javaScript_practise/REACT.md

 Q. What is routing and Router in React?
 Ans :-
-    .Routing allows you to create a single page web application with navigation without the need of a full page refresh.
+    .Routing:-
+        .Routing allows navigation between different pages or views in a Single Page Application (SPA).
+        .It updates the URL and renders different components — without reloading the entire page.

+    .React Router:-
-    .React Router :- React Router is a popular library in React for handling routing in a web application.
-It allows developers to create single-page applications with multiple views or pages.
-React Router works by defining routes that map to different components.
+        .React Router is a library that helps implement routing in React apps.
+        .It lets you define routes that map URLs to specific components.
+        .This makes your app feel like a multi-page site, even though it's a single-page app.

 Q. How to implement Routing in React?
 Ans :-
-        . install React Router packages (npm install react-router-dom) .
-Create Navigation.
-        .
-Create Routes.
+        .Install React Router
+        .Import Router Components
+        .Wrap App with <BrowserRouter>
+        .Create Navigation (Optional)
+        .Define Routes in App

 Q. What is Routes and Route component in React Routing?
 Ans :-
+    .Routes Component:
-        Routes :- is used as the root container for declaring your collection of routes.
+        .Acts as a container for all your routes.

-        Route :-  is used to define a route and specify the component that should render when the route matches.
+        .Wraps multiple <Route /> components.
+        .Helps React Router decide which component to show based on the URL.

+    .Route Component:
+        .Defines a specific path (like /home, /about).
-        Route Parameter :- Route parameters in React Router are a way to pass dynamic values(data) to the component as part of the URL path.
+        .Loads a component when the URL matches the path.

+    .Route Parameters:
+        .Allow you to pass dynamic values in the URL.
+        .You can access the value using useParams() hook.

 Q. What is the role of Switch components in React Routing?
 Ans :-